 Following law school, Elizabeth Edwards clerked with U.S. District Court Judge Calvitt Clarke, Jr. in Norfolk, Virginia.
 In 1978, she moved to Nashville, Tennessee, to become an associate at the law firm of Harwell Barr Martin & Sloan.
 In 1981, she and her husband moved their family to Raleigh, North Carolina, where she worked for the Attorney General's office and then at the law firm Merriman, Nicholls, and Crampton as a bankruptcy lawyer.

-John Edwards had five children together: Wade, Catharine, Emma Claire, and Jack.
+Elizabeth and John Edwards had five children together: Wade, Catharine, Emma Claire and Jack.
 But the family was rocked by tragedy in April 1996, when Wade was in a fatal car accident.
 After Wade's death, Elizabeth retired from her legal practice, adopted her married name, and devoted herself to the full-time administration of the Wade Edwards Foundation.
 The nonprofit was designed to reward, encourage, and inspire young people in their educational pursuits.
 The organization helped build a free computer lab for high school students in Raleigh, and later built a similar lab in Goldsboro, North Carolina.

 The following year, she began focusing on the importance of education.
 She taught legal writing as an adjunct instructor at the law school of the University of North Carolina.
 That same year she became a member of the first group of Public Fellows at the College of Arts and Sciences at UNC, and began work as a substitute teacher in the Wake County Public Schools.

 Around this time, Edwards and her husband also made the decision to have two more children.
 In 1998, Elizabeth gave birth to Emma Claire.
 That same year, her husband was elected to the U.S. Senate, and the family relocated to Washington.
 Two years later, she and John welcomed their son Jack.